arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP Font to object

-The `VP Font to object` utility command <!-- REF _command_.VP_Font_to_object.Summary -->returns an object from a font shorthand string<!-- END REF -->.
-This object can then be used to set or get font property settings via object notation.

 <!-- REF _command_.VP_Font_to_object.Syntax -->**VP Font to object** (  *font* : Text ) : Object<!-- END REF -->

 <!-- REF _command_.VP_Font_to_object.Params -->